-The Assessment Guide for LEAP Connect is designed to assist Louisiana educators in understanding the LEAP Connect assessments in English language arts (ELA), mathematics, and science for high school.
+The LEAP Connect Assessment Guide is designed to assist Louisiana educators in understanding the LEAP Connect assessments in English language arts (ELA), Mathematics, and Science for high school.

 Introduction

 Louisiana is building an educational system that ensures all students are ready for the next level of study by building knowledge of the world, accessing meaningful texts, expressing ideas, and solving complex problems.
 Through this, Louisiana is creating an equitable system for students with significant cognitive disabilities.
 Over the past few years, much progress has been made to deliver on this belief including: